Data-Driven Parameter Identification for Tumor Growth Models: Introduction

 Previous studies have successfully employed statistical and computational inversion techniques such as Bayesian inference~\cite{falco2023quantifying,feng2024unified} to estimate biological problems like tumor growth parameters, providing valuable probabilistic insights and a principled framework for quantifying uncertainty in parameter estimation.
 In this study we explore an alternative method, Physics-Informed Neural Networks (PINNs)\cite{raissi2019physics}, which integrates physical laws directly into the training of neural networks to enable efficient and robust parameter estimation, even when the available data are sparse, noisy, or partially observed \cite{wang2024neural}.

 PINNs have shown remarkable promise in various applications, including solving both forward and inverse problems \cite{CLKD2020, MPG2019,chen2020physics,lou2021physics,mao2020physics}.
 Recent studies have demonstrated the effectiveness of PINNs in parameter estimation across diverse biomedical contexts, including blood flow dynamics \cite{kissas2020machine} and cardiac electrophysiology \cite{sahli2020physics}, underscoring its potential as a powerful tool for data-driven discovery and quantitative prediction in complex biomedical systems.
 Furthermore, this method offers major advantages for tumor growth modeling: by leveraging the underlying physics it allows the model to generalize well even with limited data, and enables robust inference of unknown parameters based on the observed spatiotemporal tumor density.
 In this work, we aim to validate and apply PINNs frameworks to study parameters prediction for tumor growth models, building on its theoretical convergence properties.
+Complementary to PINNs, Deep Operator Networks (DeepONets) \cite{lu2021learning} provide a distinct but related framework for scientific machine learning.
+Rather than solving a single PDE instance, DeepONets learn the solution operator that maps input functions (such as initial conditions or spatially varying parameters) to output functions, enabling rapid evaluation across a family of PDE problems.
+This operator-learning perspective makes DeepONets particularly well-suited for scenarios where multiple parameter configurations must be explored, or where the initial tumor density is unknown and treated as a functional input.
+In this work, we aim to validate and apply both the PINNs and DeepONet frameworks to study parameter prediction for tumor growth models, building on their respective theoretical convergence properties.
 Before applying the PINNs framework to real observations, we first validate its reliability through a two-step verification process:

 \textbf{Step 1: Recovering the proliferation rate from synthetic tumor growth data.} We generate synthetic tumor growth data by using an efficient numerical scheme developed in \cite{liu2018accurate} to solve the underlying PDE for a range of proliferation rates $v$.
 The PINNs model is trained to recover these parameters from the simulated spatiotemporal tumor density data, then we compare the approximated values with the ground truth to assess accuracy.